Severe Anaemia and HBOT | Canada Hyperbarics Skip to main content

 For patients in provinces or territories without an in-province hospital programme (Manitoba, New Brunswick, Prince Edward Island, Yukon, Northwest Territories, Nunavut), urgent inter-provincial transfer is arranged through the receiving province's transfer service.
 Most such cases route to Misericordia Edmonton (for prairie and territorial patients) or to the Ontario hospital programmes.
 Coordination with the Jehovah's Witness Hospital Liaison Committee, where applicable, is well-established at the major Canadian programmes; the Liaison Committee provides 24/7 patient-advocate support and helps identify acceptable bloodless treatment options.

-Hyperbaric oxygen therapy for the 14 Health Canada-recognised conditions, including Severe Anemia (Exceptional Blood Loss), is delivered at the 11 hospital hyperbaric programmes located in seven provinces (Ontario, Quebec, British Columbia, Alberta, Nova Scotia, Newfoundland and Labrador, and Saskatchewan).
+Hyperbaric oxygen therapy for the 14 Health Canada-recognised conditions, including Severe Anaemia (Exceptional Blood Loss), is delivered at the 11 hospital hyperbaric programmes located in seven provinces (Ontario, Quebec, British Columbia, Alberta, Nova Scotia, Newfoundland and Labrador, and Saskatchewan).
 The six provinces and territories without an in-province hospital programme (Manitoba, New Brunswick, Prince Edward Island, Yukon, Northwest Territories, and Nunavut) route patients to the nearest receiving hospital programme.
 Use the links below for province-specific coverage, referral pathway, and emergency routing details.

-For acute or emergency presentations of Severe Anemia (Exceptional Blood Loss), call 911 first.
+For acute or emergency presentations of Severe Anaemia (Exceptional Blood Loss), call 911 first.
 The receiving emergency department coordinates urgent transfer to the nearest hospital hyperbaric programme through the relevant provincial transfer network (CritiCall Ontario at 1-800-668-4357, BC Patient Transfer Network, EHS Nova Scotia, or equivalent).
 For diving-related emergencies, the Divers Alert Network (DAN) emergency hotline is 1-919-684-9111.

 Risks and Contraindications